Life of Yes℠ Disclaimer

 Other People’s Solutions

 I’ve kept track of tactics other people take because I find it really interesting how folks travel this path.
+My friend Neal has all his hands in all the pots, like running for Mayor of Chicago, so meets all the people; here’s his struggle and take.

 Some of their tactics: